neeeel30/Educational_Initiatives/Question1/behavioural_design_pattern/state/README.md

 # State Pattern: Document Review Example

 ## Overview
-The **State Pattern** allows an object to change its behavior when its internal state changes.
-This pattern is particularly useful when an object has different behaviors that depend on its current state.
-The object (in this case, a document) delegates behavior to the current state, allowing it to operate differently in different states (e.g., Draft, Review, or Published).
+The **State Pattern** allows an object to change its behavior based on its internal state.
+In this example, the `Document` transitions between several states: `DraftState`, `ReviewState`, and `PublishedState`.
+Each state encapsulates the behavior relevant to that phase of the document’s lifecycle, and the transitions ensure that the document behaves correctly in each state.

-### Use Case
-In this example, a `Document` moves through several states: `DraftState`, `ReviewState`, and `PublishedState`.
-Each state dictates what actions are allowed (e.g., editing, submitting for review, or publishing).

-### Workflow
+### What It Has

+1. **Document (Context)**:
+   - The `Document` class is the main context that tracks the current state of the document and delegates behavior to the state.
+   - It starts in the `DraftState`, allowing editing and submission for review.
+   - As the document transitions to `ReviewState` and eventually `PublishedState`, different behaviors are applied.
+For instance, in the `ReviewState`, editing is restricted, and the document can either be approved or returned to draft.

+2. **State Interface and Implementations**:
+   - The `State` interface defines the core behaviors for editing, submitting, reviewing, and publishing.
+   - Each concrete state (`DraftState`, `ReviewState`, `PublishedState`) implements the state interface, providing state-specific logic.
+   - This encapsulates behavior in each state class, adhering to **Single Responsibility Principle** and making the system easy to extend.

+3. **Gold Standards**:
+   - **State Transition Logic**: Transitions between states are handled seamlessly by calling transition methods (e.g., `review()`, `publish()`), which are guarded with checks to ensure valid transitions.
+   - **Logging and Exception Handling**: The system logs all significant actions (state transitions, document edits) and includes detailed exception handling for invalid operations (e.g., trying to edit a published document).
+   - **Optimized and Scalable**: State transitions are efficient, and each state handles its behavior independently, which makes the system easy to scale as more states (e.g., `ArchivedState`) are introduced.
+   - **Defensive Programming**: Each state checks if the operations requested are valid in the current state, ensuring robustness and avoiding unexpected errors.

+### How It Is Implemented

+- **State Transitions**:
-1. **Context Initialization**: A `Document` starts in the `DraftState`.
-In this state, the document can be edited freely.
+  - The `Document` starts in the `DraftState`, where it can be edited freely.
+When the document is ready for review, it transitions to `ReviewState`.

-2. **State Transition**: When the document is ready for review, it transitions to the `ReviewState`.
-In this state, the document can no longer be edited but can be reviewed by authorized personnel.
+  - In the `ReviewState`, the document can no longer be edited but can be reviewed and either approved (transitioning to `PublishedState`) or sent back to draft.

-3. **State-Specific Behavior**: Each state has its own specific behavior.
-For example, in the `DraftState`, the document can be edited, but in the `PublishedState`, no changes are allowed.

-4. **Seamless Transitions**: The `Document` can transition from one state to another based on certain conditions, such as when a draft is submitted for review or when a reviewed document is approved for publishing.

-### Entities and Realtionships

-- **Document (Context)**: The main entity that manages its state and delegates behavior to the current state.
-- **States (Draft, Review, Published)**: The `Document` can be in one of these states at any given time.
-Each state implements specific behavior for the document (e.g., editing, reviewing, publishing).
-- **State Transitions**: The `Document` can transition between different states (e.g., from `DraftState` to `ReviewState`), depending on conditions and operations performed.

-### Benefits of the State Pattern
-- **Simplified Control Flow**: The pattern avoids complex conditional statements for state management.
-Instead, the state-specific behavior is encapsulated within each state class.
+  - In the `PublishedState`, no further changes are allowed, and the document is considered final.

+- **State-Specific Behavior**:
+  - Each state handles document behavior in a different way.
-- **Single Responsibility Principle**: Each state class is responsible for handling the behavior related to that particular state.
+  - Each state is responsible for managing its behavior, ensuring that the `Document` class remains clean and easy to maintain.

+- **Key Decisions**:
+  - Using the **State Pattern** here ensures that behavior is tied directly to the document's current state, rather than relying on complex conditional logic in the `Document` class.
+  - The design provides a clean separation of concerns, where each state encapsulates the logic for that phase of the document lifecycle.
+  - The `Document` class simply delegates tasks to the current state, adhering to the **Open-Closed Principle** by allowing new states to be added without modifying the existing state logic.

+- **Why This Design?**
+  - The State Pattern is ideal for scenarios where an object needs to behave differently depending on its state.
+  - By separating behavior into state-specific classes, we ensure that the `Document` class remains maintainable and scalable.
-- **Maintainability**: Adding or modifying states can be done independently without affecting the rest of the system.
+  - This design is easy to extend: for example, adding an `ArchivedState` or other future states can be done without modifying the existing code.
+  - The system supports robust exception handling, validation, and performance optimization, ensuring that invalid operations are gracefully handled.